 - Do they accurately reflect your procurement strategy?

 - Do they contain any embedded derivatives (volume or price guarantees)?

 - If so, does your financial system accurately reflect these guarantees when they are realized?

 Your Purchasing department needs to have robust pricing practices in place that avoid costly financial penalties, such as:

 - Parts that are mispriced or missing a price when generating a supplier claim.

 - Generating a negotiated price reduction claim in the purchasing system against a supplier using selected parts only.

 - Not including all parts and part levels in the claim.

-Make sure that you have a robust audit system in place where all internal material cost control issues and processes are identified, and corrective action plans are documented for resolution and follow-up.
+Make sure that you have a robust audit system in place where all internal material cost control issues and processes are identified.
+Corrective action plans need to be clearly documented for resolution and expedient follow-up.